lotabout/zlex/Process.md

 2. Change the way NFA rules are parsed, so that the `discard()` will not be needed, thus to fix the state number bug.

+So, this is what I've done:
+- [X] change thompson implementation to return the NFA states array.
+- [X] change the behavior of `cat_expr()`, so it won't discard states anymore.

+Note that in this case we'll use more states if concatenating in regular expressions is much.
+However, we can change the behavior of `OR` to reduce the creation of new states.
+NOT doing this for now.

 ### Jan 20 2015
 Before implementing the interpretation of NFA, I found some bugs or limitation of the design of the textbook.